NicolasGuilloux/blade-shadow-beta/README.md

 In both cases, we strongly recommend you to follow this link: https://gitlab.com/aar642/shadowos-boot#support

+#### For other cases:

+If you still experience issues, more information are available on the [website](https://nicolasguilloux.github.io/blade-shadow-beta/#vainfo).
+Moreover, contact the Linux community on the [Discord](https://discord.gg/shadowtech) to get some help.

 ## AppImage

 Shadow built an AppImage that should work on most recent distributions (> 2017).
 If you find any bug, please report it on the Discord or [create an issue](https://github.com/NicolasGuilloux/blade-shadow-beta/issues/new).

 The AppImage embeds Ubuntu Bionic (18.04) libs and the official Shadow Beta application.
-However, it requires a **working libVA** on your system and a **compatible GLIBC**.
+However, it still requires a **working libVA** on your system and a **compatible GLIBC**.

-To use the AppImage, [download the AppImage](https://nicolasguilloux.github.io/blade-shadow-beta/#appimage) to the folder you want, make it executable with `chmod a+x ShadowBeta.AppImage` and run it.
-It will check the compatibility of your system and hardware, and if confirmed, offer to create a menu entry by placing a .desktop file in `~/.local/share/applications/`.
-We recommend to do so as it will then be listed in the Application Menu of your distribution.
+To use the AppImage, [download the AppImage](https://nicolasguilloux.github.io/blade-shadow-beta/#appimage) to the folder you want, make it executable with `chmod a+x Shadow*.AppImage` and run it.

 ## The AUR package

 The AUR package [shadow-beta](https://aur.archlinux.org/packages/shadow-beta/) available for all Arch Linux based distribution was initially created by **agentcobra#6142** and now also maintained by **Nover#9563**.
 It is a quick way to install Shadow on the machine and get the updates frequently with the system updates.

 To build it locally, download the git files from the AUR website and build the package by executing `makepkg`.

+## Issues

+Check out the [known issues](https://nicolasguilloux.github.io/blade-shadow-beta/issues.html) or dig into the [Github issues page](https://github.com/NicolasGuilloux/blade-shadow-beta/issues) to solve it.
+If it is unsolved, create a new one!

 # Acknowledgments